cometscome/QuadraticHamiltonians.jl/README.md

 And also we implemented the following method:
 - 1. LK-BdG solver: Yuki Nagai, N-independent Localized Krylov–Bogoliubov-de Gennes Method: Ultra-fast Numerical Approach to Large-scale Inhomogeneous Superconductors [J. Phys.
 Soc.
 Jpn.
 89, 074703 (2020) ](https://journals.jps.jp/doi/10.7566/JPSJ.89.074703)

-Please note that this is an alpha version.

 We consider the Hamiltonian only with quadratic form terms in real space.
 ```math